seancorfield/next-jdbc/doc/transactions.md

   (jdbc/execute! tx ...))
 ```

+If `with-transaction` is given a datasource, it will create and close the connection for you.
+If you pass in an existing connection, `with-transaction` will set up a transaction on that connection and, after either committing or rolling back the transaction, will restore the state of the connection and leave it open.

 You can also provide an options map as the third element of the binding vector (or the third argument to the `transact` function).
 The following options are supported:

 * `:isolation` -- the isolation level for this transaction (see [All The Options](/doc/all-the-options.md) for specifics),